edahlseng/configuration-lint/README.md

 ### Example

-Running `npx linter-configuration setup js` will add a `.eslintrc.json` configuration file to the project root, as well as add a `lint:js` NPM run-script to the project's `package.json`.
+Running `npx configuration-lint setup js` will add a `.eslintrc.json` configuration file to the project root, as well as add a `lint:js` NPM run-script to the project's `package.json`.
 (It will also add a `.prettierrc.js` configuration file, a `.commitlintrc.json` configuration file, a `lint:json` NPM run-script, and a `lint:commit` NPM run-script.)